I WILL CONTINUE TO PRIORITIZE

 RETAINING, ATTRACTING, AND TRAINING HIGHLY EFFECTIVE TEACHERS

 The District’s partnerships with its principals, teachers, and support staff are fundamental to student success.
-On the heels of pandemic-related challenges and amidst a national teacher shortage, it will be more important than ever for Anchorage School Board members to support the district’s educators and support staff.
+Amidst a national teacher shortage, it is more important than ever for Anchorage School Board members to support the district’s educators and support staff.

 In this role, I will work to: